House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 6. Varnish Stains

-Varnishes contain oil as a thinning agent but use varnish as a binder.
-The stain dries very hard so it can essentially cover the look of the wood underneath, and it can be applied with a roller or a brush.
-In most cases, it will take several coats of a varnish stain to get a uniform and smooth coat, and it will change color over time, but it looks natural and helps protect the wood underneath from dirt, grime, and even water.
+Varnishes contain oil as a thinning agent.
+The stain dries very hard and can be applied with a roller or a brush.
+In most cases, it will take several coats of a varnish stain to get a uniform and smooth coat, and it will change color over time, but it looks natural and helps protect the wood from dirt, grime, and water.

 Pros